anchen1011/toflow/README.md

 #### Evaluation

-We use three metrics to evaluate the performance of the algorithm: PSNR, SSIM, and Abs metrics.
-To run evaluation, run following commands in Matlab:
+We use three metrics to evaluate the performance of our algorithm: PSNR, SSIM, and Abs metrics.
+To run evaluation, execute following commands in Matlab:
 ```
 cd src/evaluation
 evaluate(output_dir, target_dir);